hozmaster/dyndnsgd/dns/TASKLIST.md

             - [x] Interval
                 - [x] User should be able to give interval how often check will be made.
 Default 300 (5 minutes).
         - [x] Add the Save-button and complete functionality
-        - [ ] Add the Fetch-button and complete its functionality
+        - [~] Add the Fetch-button and complete its functionality
-            - [ ] User should be able to connect to backend side
+            - [x] User should be able to the fetch domains-operation from UI side.
             - [ ] The Application should be able to perform to fetch domains from GoDaddy-service using given parameters
             - [ ] Return results of the action on the screen at certain time
     - [ ] The Domains-view: